fastly/mruby-optparse/README.md

 See [the CRuby OptionParser
 documentation](http://docs.ruby-lang.org/en/2.3.0/OptionParser.html) for usage
 documentation.
-All features of CRuby OptionParser class should work except using the ARGV extensions.
+All base features of CRuby OptionParser class should work except using the ARGV extensions.
+The additional acceptables you can require in CRuby (ac, shellwords, uri, date, time, version) are not included.

+This port of OptionParser provides OptionParser#record_separator as mruby does not provide `$/`.

 See [optparse.rb.diff](optparse.rb.diff) for the diff from CRuby's optparse (from Ruby 2.3.1-ish) to this port.